Nordix/nsm-test/doc/vpp-forwarder-vlansup-config.md

 - The NSE as IPAM provider - can be configured with the `NSM_CIDR_PREFIX` and `NSM_IPV6_PREFIX` environment variables.

-- The NSE as service provider - provides multiple services for NSC to connect to.
+- The NSE as service provider - the NSE provides multiple services for network service client.
 The list of supported services can be set by `NSM_SERVICES` environment variable.
 Example; "finance-bridge { vlan: 100; via: gw1 }, finance-bridge { vlan: 200; via: gw2 }, shadow-gw { vlan: 1200; via: gw2 }" The service specified by "finance-bridge { vlan: 100; via: gw1 }" in this example has the service name "finance-bridge" and the label via="gw-1".
 NSC can request for a service using the service name in its `NSM_NETWORK_SERVICES` environment variable (Example; "kernel://finance-bridge/nsm-1").
 The forwarder can select a base interface for the 'via' label based on its mapping (see section [Configure VPP Forwarder](https://github.com/Nordix/nsm-test/blob/master/doc/vpp-forwarder-vlansup-build.md#configure-vpp-forwarder))

-### Configure VPP Forwarder
+## Configure VPP Forwarder

 To use VLAN tagging a base interface must be specified.
 A new way of configuration of base interface is supported by mapping 'via' labels to interface names.
 The NSE configures the 'via' label and sends it in response to connection request to the forwarder.
 The forwarder selects the interface based on this label by mapping it to the interface name.